-- Scripts to create GEOS-Chem run directories - Scripts to create GEOS-Chem integration tests - Interfaces (i.e. the driver programs) for GEOS-Chem Classic, GCHP, etc.
+- Scripts to create GEOS-Chem run directories, plus template configuration files for all simulations; - Scripts to create GEOS-Chem integration tests; - Interfaces (i.e. the driver programs) for GEOS-Chem Classic, GCHP, etc.

 6.1.2 HEMCO

 The HEMCO repository (https://github.com/geoschem/HEMCO) contains the source code for the Harmonized Emissions Component, which is used to read and regrid emissions, met fields, and other inputs to GEOS-Chem.